 Running with a herniated disc can be a nightmare for some patients and a solace for others.
 Herniated discs can produce pain, especially when created by sudden traumatic injury, but are unlikely to create the multitude of chronic conditions they are often blamed for.
 In fact, many people who target a herniated disc as the source of their pain are simply misinformed and misdiagnosed, which is why the many treatments attempted generally fail.
 Many runners find a herniated disc can sidetrack their jogging, even though the real reason for the pain may or may not be linked to the theorized disc pathology.

 This article will provide some insight how prolapsed disc conditions can affect the ability to jog or run, both mentally and physically.

-Running with a Herniated Disc / Causes of Pain
+Pain from Running with a Herniated Disc

 Running might be difficult when suffering from actual structural disc pain.
-However, many of these physically-induced pain conditions will resolve, with or without treatment, in 6 to 8 weeks.
+However, many of these physically-induced pain conditions will resolve, with or without treatment, in 2 to 8 weeks.
 Chronic pain due to a herniation is rare, although it can occur in some instances when actual nerve or spinal cord compression definitively occurs.

 However, it is also possible for regular runners who experience pain from a herniated disc diagnosis to be suffering as a direct result of a psychosomatic conditioning issue.